-The Solid Waste Fund transferred tipping fees to the Parishwide Road Tax and Drainage Maintenance Funds.
-The General Fund transferred supplemental support to the Communications District and the Airport Authority.
+The Solid Waste Fund transferred tipping fees to the Parishwide Road Tax Fund.
+The General Fund transferred supplemental support to the Communications District.

-NOTES TO THE FINANCIAL STATEMENTS AS OF AND FOR THE YEAR ENDED DECEMBER 31, 2015
+NOTES TO THE FINANCIAL STATEMENTS AS OF AND FOR THE YEAR ENDED DECEMBER 31, 2016

 NOTE 8 - BANK LOANS PAYABLE